Gutenberg International School (GIS) – Courses for Exchange Students

 Course description

-The German Conversation Course is intended for exchange students of all subjects with at least completed A2 level who wish to improve their oral expression skills in German and are willing to participate orally in class on a regular basis.
+The conversation class German is aimed at exchange students of all subjects who have completed at least A2 level, who wish to improve their oral expression in German and who are willing to participate regularly in class.
 Otherwise, students cannot benefit from this course.

-The emphasis is on free speaking, which is practiced on the basis of current topics and topics related to Germany.
+The focus is on free speaking, which is practiced using current and regional topics.

-To participate in the A2/B1 course you must have completed at least level A2, to participate in the B2/C1 course you must have completed at least level B2.
-If your language skills are not at least A2, unfortunately you will not be able to participate in the conversation course because you do not have the appropriate qualifications.
+In order to take part in the A2/B1 course, you must have completed at least level A2; in order to take part in the B2/C1 course, you must have at least level B2.
+If your language skills do not correspond to at least A2, you will unfortunately not be able to take part in the conversation class as you do not have the appropriate qualifications.

-In the first course session, the course instructors will check again whether your language skills match the corresponding course.
+In the first course session, the course instructors will check once again whether your language skills match the corresponding course.
 If this is not the case, you could be placed in the other course.
-If during the check it is noticed that the speaking abilities are lower than A2, you will not be able to participate in the course, unfortunately.
+If the check determines that your oral level is lower than A2, you will unfortunately not be able to take part in the course.

 Completed A2 or B1 Level - Course A